 Now we’re moving to a few things that you may or may not need on your WooCommerce site if you’ve already been using it as a blog.
 The WooCommerce wizard will offer to install and activate the Storefront theme.

 Storefront is the default theme that WooCommerce provides to make sure you have something that looks nice with WooCommerce.
 If you’ve already got a theme, then you probably don’t need this.
 Most themes look fine with WooCommerce out of the box, so if you’re not sure, I wouldn’t worry about it.
-Eventually, you will want to look at making sure your theme is a lightweight theme because lightweight will mean a faster site and the ability to convert more leads.
+Eventually, you will want to look at making sure your WooCommerce theme is lightweight.
+Lightweight themes result in a faster site and the ability to convert more leads.

 The wizard is also going to ask you about installing MailChimp so that you have an email marketing plugin for your store.
 Many bloggers already have an email marketing solution, and if it’s not MailChimp, which is the default offered option, then you can uncheck the box and not install MailChimp.